DOJ seeks trustee in Solyndra bankruptcy

 The U.S. Department of Justice is seeking to give control of Solyndra's estate to a bankruptcy trustee, citing the refusal by executives at the solar power company to answer questions about its operations.

-Solyndra Chief Executive Brian Harrison and CFO W.G.
-Stover refused to answer several questions about the company at a Congressional hearing last week.
+Solyndra chief executive Brian Harrison and its CFO, W.G.
+Stover, refused to answer several questions about the company at a Congressional hearing last week.

 A Chapter 11 trustee is responsible for management of an estate's property, operation of the business and possibly the filing of a reorganization plan.